markj0hnst0n/LeMunch/testing/testing.md

 - Header text displays :heavy_check_mark:
 - Username and password inputs display and go red if not filled in as the yare required :heavy_check_mark:
-- Submit button displays :heavy_check_mark:
+- Submit button displays and clicking proceeds with log in :heavy_check_mark:
 - Invite to register for new users displays with 'here' changing colour on hover :heavy_check_mark:

 #### Sign up (register) page (signup.html)

 - Header text displays :heavy_check_mark:
 - Username, email, password and confirm password inputs display and go red if not filled in as they are required :heavy_check_mark:
-- Submit button displays :heavy_check_mark:
+- Submit button displays and clicking proceeds with registration :heavy_check_mark:

+#### Change password page (change_password.html)

+- Header text displays with personalised user information :heavy_check_mark:
+- Old password, new password and confirm password inputs display and go red if not filled in as they are required :heavy_check_mark:
+- Cancel button displays and clicking takes customer back to profile without taking any action :heavy_check_mark:
+- Submit button displays and clicking proceeds with password change.
+User feedback is provided that the password has been changed when the user is directed back to the profile page :heavy_check_mark:

+#### Edit User Data page (edit_user.html)

+- Header text displays :heavy_check_mark:
+- Username and email inputs display.
+They are pre-populated with current user information and go red if not filled in as they are required :heavy_check_mark:
+- Cancel button displays and clicking takes customer back to profile without taking any action :heavy_check_mark:
+- Submit button displays and clicking proceeds with edit of data.
+User feedback is provided that the information has been changed when the user is directed back to the profile page :heavy_check_mark:

 #### Profile page (profile.html)

 - If user has just logged in 'login successful' displayed :heavy_check_mark:
-- Personalised greeting for user displays with instructions on how to use site :heavy_check_mark:
+- Personalised greeting for user displays with instructions on how to use page :heavy_check_mark:
 - If user has no recipes message is displayed inviting them to add recipe :heavy_check_mark:
-- Green 'profile' navbar displays 'my recipes', 'browse' and 'search' functions :heavy_check_mark:
-- Hovering over green 'profile' navbar options provides user feedback :heavy_check_mark:
-- Current screen green 'profile' navbar option is highlighted :heavy_check_mark:
-- Vertical sidenav displays on larger screens of user admin functions, 'change user password', 'edit usder data' and 'logout' :heavy_check_mark:
-- Burger icon displays on smaller screens to give acces to user admin functions, 'change user password', 'edit user data' and 'logout' :heavy_check_mark:
-- Hovering over Vertical sidenav elements on larger screens provides user feedback :heavy_check_mark:
 - Add recipe button displays and hovering over it provides information on what clicking the button does :heavy_check_mark:
 - If user has recipes uploaded to database they display in card form in order with the newest at the top.
 User can scroll down to access older recipes :heavy_check_mark:
 - If the user has provided a picture URL is displays the picture in the recipe card if not it uses a static image not displayed picture :heavy_check_mark:
+- A description of the recipe and the number of likes it has are displayed :heavy_check_mark:
+- View recipe and edit recipe links display in the recipe card.
+Clicking the links displays the correct page.
+Hovering over the links provides user feedback  :heavy_check_mark:

+#### Browse page (browse.html)

+- Instructions on how to use page display at the top :heavy_check_mark:
+- Add recipe button displays and hovering over it provides information on what clicking the button does :heavy_check_mark:
+- Sort by buttons 'Newest' and 'Likes' display.
+'Newest' is highlighted as the default which displays the recipes in date order descending with the newest at the top :heavy_check_mark:
+- Clicking 'likes' sort the recipes in descending order and those with the most likes are at the top :heavy_check_mark:
+- All recipes uploaded to database they display in card form.
+The user and scroll down to view recipes :heavy_check_mark:
+- Picture URL is displays the picture in the recipe card if not it uses a static image not displayed picture :heavy_check_mark:
+- A description of the recipe, the number of likes it has and who created it are displayed :heavy_check_mark:
+- In the recipe card, view recipe is displayed for all users and edit recipe is displayed if the current user created the recipe.
+Clicking the links displays the correct page.
+Hovering over the links provides user feedback  :heavy_check_mark:

+#### Search page (search.html)

+- If user has just logged in 'login successful' displayed :heavy_check_mark:
+- Personalised greeting for user displays with instructions on how to use page :heavy_check_mark:
+- If user has no recipes message is displayed inviting them to add recipe :heavy_check_mark:
+- Add recipe button displays and hovering over it provides information on what clicking the button does :heavy_check_mark:
+- If user has recipes uploaded to database they display in card form in order with the newest at the top.
+User can scroll down to access older recipes :heavy_check_mark:
+- If the user has provided a picture URL is displays the picture in the recipe card if not it uses a static image not displayed picture :heavy_check_mark:
+- A description of the recipe and the number of likes it has are displayed :heavy_check_mark:
 - View recipe and edit recipe links display in the recipe card.
 Clicking the links displays the correct page.
 Hovering over the links provides user feedback  :heavy_check_mark:

 ### Debugging information